Election FAQ

 What does the Council do?

-• establishment of Guild policy and organizing objectives
+• Establishes Guild policy and organizing objectives.

-• appointment of Guild Trustees to the Producer-Writers Guild of America Pension Plan
+• Appoints Guild Trustees to the Producer-Writers Guild of America Pension Plan and the Writers Guild-Industry Health Fund.

-• construction and interpretation of the provisions of the Guild’s Constitution and By-Laws the appointment of both standing and ad hoc committees
+• Constructs and interprets the provisions of the Guild’s Constitution and By-Laws.

 How long is the term of office for Council members and officers?